moritzploss/tribology/README.md

 # version history

 Please refer to the release history for a detailed overview.
-The current version on GitHub incorporates the following changes with respect to the latest release:

-- None
+# known issues

+### numpy

+The following releases of NumPy may cause file access errors when using data import and processing routines of the tribology package.
+It is recommended to use the NumPy release(s) specified in [`setup.py`](setup.py).

+    1.16.2
+    1.16.3

+### missing install requires
+Some older versions of the tribology package (0.4 <= version < 0.5) may raise the following error when imported:

+    ModuleNotFoundError: No module named 'cv2'

+This is caused by a missing `install_requires` argument in [`setup.py`](./setup.py).
+To fix this, either update to a later version of the package, or install the missing `cv2` package manually:

+    pip install opencv-python